StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 focus on [FluxCD](https://fluxcd.io/), which is a continuous delivery tool that is used to keep Kubernetes clusters in sync with configuration sources.

-In this example, I will be using a virtual All-In-One Simplex (AIO-SX) setup of StarlingX.
+In this example, I will be using StarlingX in a virtual All-In-One Simplex (AIO-SX) configuration.
+StarlingX.
 If you want to follow along, you can install your own by following the related [Starlingx automated install guide](https://docs.starlingx.io/deploy_install_guides/release/virtual/automated_install.html).